unfiltered/unfiltered/docs/10/c.markdown

 If you're handling HTTP POSTs, it's very possible that your browser or non-browser clients will send requests using
 [chunked transfer encoding][chunked].
-This part of HTTP 1.1 is great for keeping messages short, but not so great for short short and simple NIO servers.
+This part of HTTP 1.1 is great for keeping messages short, but not so great for short and simple NIO servers.

 [chunked]: https://en.wikipedia.org/wiki/Chunked_transfer_encoding